scottj97/environment-modules-in-git/README.md

 git remote set-url --push origin ssh://modules@localhost/home/modules/modulefiles
 ```

+Then put `localmodules` into that module dir, and commit it.

 ## TBD

-Need to write Modulefile to switch to local repo when loaded.

-Update that new Modulefile to do the git clone into a predefined
+Update `localmodules` to do the git clone into a predefined directory
-directory if that repo doesn't already exist.
-(Die if directory exists
+if that repo doesn't already exist.
+(Die if directory exists but is
-but is not (the expected) git repo.)
+not (the expected) git repo.)

 Update that new Modulefile to warn user if their local clone is out of
 date (needs `git pull`).